davohm/Safari-Quote-Pro/SETUP_GUIDE.md

-# QuoteGen - Quotation Generator Setup Guide
+# SafariQuote Pro - Quotation Generator Setup Guide

 ## Overview

-QuoteGen is a comprehensive quotation management system that allows you to create, manage, and export professional quotations as PDF documents.
+SafariQuote Pro is a comprehensive quotation management system that allows you to create, manage, and export professional quotations as PDF documents.
 Built with React, TypeScript, Tailwind CSS, and Supabase.

 ## Features